invicnaper/foremanBrute/README.md

     $ vagrant up

-the vagrantfile is configured to use Puppet as a provisoner, which allows you to quickly install dependecies and try foremanbrute.
+the vagrantfile is configured to use Puppet as a provisonner, which allows you to quickly install dependencies and try foremanbrute.

 after the vagrant up you can ssh to foremanBrute using